openmm/openmm/docs-source/usersguide/application/06_creating_ffs.rst

      ...
     </Patch>

 A patch can be applied to multiple templates at once.
+This is useful for creating bonds between molecules, and allows the atom types in one residue to depend on the identity of the other residue it is bonded to.
 To create a multi-residue patch, added a :code:`residues` attribute to the :code:`<Patch>` tag specifying how many residues that patch covers.
 Then whenever you refer to an atom, prefix its name with the index of the residue it belongs to: